I “see” a person independent of their skin color, in a way.

 We’d saved him, for that day at least, and he was still a father to his son in the next room.

 No one can be saved from himself or herself in the end.
 Anger, bitterness, and rage, poison wells and one’s kin.
-Learn to love for real, despite the distortion of color, your undressed image reflected in your mirror.
+Learn to love for real, despite the distortion of color relative to your undressed image reflected in your mirror.